ENHANCE-PET/MOOSE/README.md

 **[1]** Will MOOSE only work on whole-body 18F-FDG PET/CT datasets?

   *MOOSE ideally works on whole-body (head to toe) PET/CT datasets, but also works on semi whole-body PET/CT datasets (head to pelvis).
-Unfortunately, we haven't tested other field-of-views.
-We will post the evaluations soon.*
+We have also tested it on abdominal CT as well as thorax/chest CT.
+MOOSE will ideally work, if the test datasets have sufficient quality and not too different from the training datasets.

 **[2]** Will MOOSE only work on multimodal 18F-FDG PET/CT datasets or can it also be applied to CT only? or PET only?